KeesCBakker/dependency-injection-with-ioptions-in-console-apps-in-net/README.md

 - <a href="3.option-injection/README.md">README.md</a>
 - <a href="3.option-injection/Ktt.OptionsApi.sln">Ktt.OptionsApi.sln</a>

-## 4. .NET Console Application with injectable commands
+## 4. .NET Console Application with injectable commands (System.CommandLine preview)

 How to use `System.CommandLine` to build a CLI with commands and dependency injection.